alfmep/libujson/README.md

 the input JSON document as the instance to patch, and the resulting output will also be from this position.
 If no patch file is supplied, the patch definition is read from standard input.
 Errors and failed patch operations are printed to standard error.
-Returns 0 if all patches are successfully aplied, and 1 if not.
+Returns 0 if all patches are successfully applied, and 1 if not.

 **Options:**